 - Personalised Treatment Approach: The test results can help healthcare professionals develop personalised treatment plans for individuals experiencing sleep disturbances.
 By identifying hormone imbalances, healthcare providers can recommend targeted interventions, including lifestyle modifications, dietary changes, and supplementation, to optimise sleep health.

 - Test Result: You will receive your test result 3-5 working days after the laboratory receives your sample.
-You will see your hormone levels in graphics and numbers on your test result.
+You will see your hormone levels in graphics and numbers on your test results.
 In the comments, you will also see laboratory comments by Hormone Specialist PhD Dr: you will find Dr analysis of your hormone levels and what to do next.

 - Click to see Sleep Balance Sample Report

 - Collect samples from the comfort of your home and post them to our lab.